fabkrum/web-performance-resources/crux-page-data.md

 * In the "Execution log" below the script, you can follow what the script is doing.
-* Don't get nervous if you get a lot of error messages.
+* Don't get nervous if you see a lot of error messages.
 These are your pages with not enough CrUX data (most likely, only 5% of your pages will have CrUX data)
 * The script adds all pages with enough data to the Google Sheet.
-* After every 50 page checks, you see a status info in the execution log (pages checked, pages added, % of pages added)
 * If you see the message "Execution completed", the script has finished, and the Google Sheet is ready.
+* If you get the "Exceeded maximum execution time" error message you can change the run mode `var globalContinue = true;` and start the script again.

 ![CleanShot 2021-05-24 at 15 08 33](https://user-images.githubusercontent.com/21277749/119353300-008f1400-bca3-11eb-8f07-4b2f9f4315c7.png)